Sylvan452/AirBnB_clone/README.md

-Project Description
+### Project Description
-This is the Part I of the AirBnB project.
+> This is the Part I of the AirBnB project.
 We worked on the backend of the project, using the console as an interface with the help of python's cmd module.

-The python objects(data) generated were stored in a json file which is to be accessed wth the help of python's jason module.
+> The python objects(data) generated were stored in a json file which is to be accessed wth the help of python's json module.

 Description of the command interpreter
 The interface of the project is synonymous to a bash shell.
 However, the difference is in it's limited number of commands which were exclusively defined for this project - The AirBnB website clone.